glpsch/se_project_aroundtheus/README.md

-Hi Gennadiy!
-Thank you for the review - I'm looking into 'could be improved' comments, will start implementing them on project 6.
-The rest is all fixed.

 # Around The U.S. — Interactive Photo Gallery

 This is a front-end study project that implements an interactive photo gallery where users can explore and manage cards representing different travel destinations around the U.S.